-Dan Blynn is an associate in the firm’s Washington, D.C. office.
+Dan Blynn is special counsel in the firm’s Washington, D.C. office.
 His practice concentrates primarily on false advertising litigation and complex consumer class actions in both federal and state courts.
 In addition, Mr. Blynn represents clients in advertising substantiation investigations and inquiries from the Federal Trade Commission (FTC) and state Attorneys General and provides counseling on a variety of advertising and telemarketing-related matters.

 In addition to his article contributions to various legal publications and speaking engagements, Mr. Blynn has been an adjunct professor of law at George Washington University Law School, where he taught 1L Legal Research and Writing, and Introduction to Advocacy courses.

 False Advertising, Consumer Class Actions & Complex Litigation

 Scheuerman v.
 Nestle Healthcare Nutrition, Inc., No. 2:10-cv-03684, 2012 WL 2916827 (D.N.J.
 July 17, 2012)

 Obtained summary judgment on behalf of a manufacturer in putative nationwide false advertising consumer class action challenging advertising and marketing claims (including “clinically proven” claims) for probiotic nutritional supplement drink product, brought under the New Jersey Consumer Fraud Act, California’s Unfair Competition Law, False Advertising Law, and Consumer Legal Remedies Act, and Pennsylvania’s Unfair Trade Practices and Consumer Protection Law.

 Smellie v.
 Nestle Healthcare Nutrition, Inc., No. 10 31562 (25), 2012 WL 10816428 (Fla.
 17th Jud.
 Cir.
 Ct.
 Feb.
 15, 2012)

 Defeated the plaintiff’s motion to certify a class of Florida purchasers of the defendant’s nutritional supplement drink product, in false advertising consumer class action alleging violations of Florida’s consumer protection statute and breach of express warranty.

 Nat’l Consumers League v.
 Nestlé Healthcare Nutrition, Inc., No. 0005772-10 (D.C.
 Super.
 Ct.
 Feb.
 23, 2011)

 Obtained dismissal of “private attorney general” false advertising action asserting violations of the District of Columbia’s Consumer Protection Procedures Act.

 Hernandez v.
 Multi Servicios Latinos, No. 2010 CA 009671 B (D.C.
 Super.
 Ct.)

 Prosecuted and obtained favorable settlement for the plaintiff in the first “notario fraud” false advertising action filed in the District of Columbia, alleging violations of the District of Columbia Consumer Protection Procedures Act against a purported immigration legal services provider and owner.